alihaydarsucu/academic-ai-assistant/README.md

 # 🧠 Academic AI Assistant

 **An open-source, locally running AI-powered assistant** to support students and researchers during academic writing.
-The system offers paraphrasing, summarization, grammar checking, citation formatting, and source recommendation functionalities—all powered by local large language models (LLMs) like LLaMA 3, Mistral, and OpenHermes.
+The system offers paraphrasing, summarization, grammar checking, citation formatting, and source recommendation functionalities—all powered by local large language models (LLMs) like LLaMA 3 and Mistral.

 ---